-Sales Development in the Geographical Markets
+Sales development in the geographical markets

-Sales progressed steadily throughout 2023, rebounding from a weak first quarter impacted by inventory reductions at distribution partners to a strong finish in the last quarter.
-In the Americas sales were SEK 313 m (280), corresponding to an increase of 12 percent.
-Sales in EMEA were SEK 277 m (280), corresponding to a decrease of 1 percent.
-Sales in APAC were SEK 87 m (79), corresponding to an increase of 10 percent.
+During the year, CellaVision has demonstrated steady growth and resilience in various regions despite a mixed global market situation.
+In the Americas sales were SEK 269 m (313), corresponding to a decrease of 14 percent.
+Sales in EMEA were SEK m 334 (277), corresponding to an increase of 21 percent.
+Sales in APAC were SEK 120 m (87), corresponding to an increase of 39 percent.

-Parent Company
+Parent company

-Parent company sales were SEK 523 m (517).
-Profit before tax was SEK 114 m (113).
-The parent company's investments in property, plant and equipment amounted to SEK 3 m (3) and cash flow for the year was SEK 17 m (-25).
+Parent company sales were SEK 556 m (523).
+Profit before tax was SEK 117 m (114).
+The parent company's investments in property, plant and equipment amounted to SEK 3 m (3) and cash flow for the year was SEK 25 m (17).
 In other respects, please refer to the information for the Group.

-Outlook for 2024
+Outlook for 2025

-CellaVision has five strategic pillars - large laboratories, small and medium-sized laboratories, reagents, specialty analysis and new areas - that together aim to ensure the company achieves its financial targets of average organic growth of 15 percent over an economic cycle and an EBITDA margin exceeding 30 percent.
+CellaVision has five strategic pillars - large laboratories, small and medium-sized laboratories, reagents, specialty analysis and new areas - that together aim to ensure the company achieves its financial ambitions of average organic growth of 15 percent over an economic cycle and an EBITDA margin exceeding 30 percent.